SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 ### Solution

 - Short term: removed the file H2 database files to force a fresh seed and successful startup.
 This restored API availability so I could verify persistence and audit behaviour.
 - Medium term: moved tests to an in-memory profile and suggested two long-term options: (A) make `data.sql` idempotent (use MERGE/UPSERT semantics) or (B) scope SQL initialisation to the `test` profile only.
-I recommended Option B as quick mitigation and Option A as the durable fix.
-- Also fixed malformed JPQL and registered the missing validator bean so repository parsing and bean wiring no longer block startup.

 ### Impact

 - Removing the file DB restored the running API immediately and allowed functional verification.
-- The recommended configuration changes prevent accidental reseed failures in developer environments and improve CI determinism.
+- The configuration changes prevent accidental reseed failures in developer environments and improve CI determinism.

----

 ### Problem